 Rhode Island Laws and Regulations

 The State of Rhode Island requires the collection of sales taxes on certain products sold by Silver.com and delivered to a Rhode Island address.
 These taxes must be collected on (1) copper products; (2) bullion products that are not melted or refined; (3) accessory items; and processed items.
 All other products sold by Silver.com are exempt from these taxes.

-The following definitions apply to products on which these taxes must be collected in Rhode Island:
+The following definitions apply to products on which taxes must be collected in Rhode Island: